cestella/Casey-s-Public-Blog/resume/index.markdown

   _Sixth International Joint Meeting of AMS and SMM_, Invited Talk

-* "SYSTEM AND METHOD FOR USING AN EDITABLE LIFECYCLE EVENT DISTRIBUTION LIST WITH A SERVICE METADATA REPOSITORY", _Patent pending_, Application number 20100057769, Oracle Corporation
+* "SYSTEM AND METHOD FOR USING AN EDITABLE LIFECYCLE EVENT DISTRIBUTION LIST WITH A SERVICE METADATA REPOSITORY", _Patent Issued March 27, 2012_, Patent number 8145680, Oracle Corporation

 Honors and Awards
 =================